This post may contain affiliate links. For more information, read my disclosure policy.

 This salad has countless elements to it with so many flavors and textures all coming together in one large bowl.
 It is my favorite salad recipe to make and bring to pot lucks or any event where a salad is needed!
 Because of everything that goes into making it–everyone will like something from it!

-- Orzo Pasta: This small pasta resembles rice, but it’s pasta.
+- Orzo Pasta is a small pasta resembles that rice, but it’s pasta.
 I like how it makes the salad so simple.
-You can also use bowtie pasta or gluten-free pasta.
+Many recipes use rotini or bowtie pasta, but orzo won’t get soggy after the salad sits like regular pasta does.

 - Romaine lettuce is best but you could also use spring mix or a combination of spinach and iceberg lettuce.

-- Grape Tomatoes, Red Onion, Kalamata Olives, fresh Cucumbers are all classic Greek salad ingredients.
+- Grape Tomatoes, Red Onion, and Kalamata Olives are all classic Greek salad ingredients.
 You could also use cherry tomatoes or chopped fresh tomatoes or add green bell pepper.
 I love using English cucumber but Persian cucumbers work too.

 - Garbanzo Beans are also called chickpeas – this is a classic Greek salad ingredient and they add texture.